danzek/annotationis/Operating Systems/Linux/MountingStuff.md

 **Dismounting LVM Volume(s)**

-To dismount the volumes, do the following (keeping in mind you may need to first dismount "sub-mounted" volumes such as the home folder or other paths from separate vmdk files, etc.:
+To dismount the volumes, do the following (keeping in mind you may need to first dismount "sub-mounted" volumes such as the home folder or other paths from separate vmdk files, etc.):

     # umount /mnt/target
     # vgchange -a n centos